 What is SIEM?

+What does SIEM stand for?
 The term SIEM was coined in 2005 by Amrit Williams and Mark Nicolett of Gartner as an acronym for Security Information and Event Management.
 The newly introduced term was actually a combination of two other acronyms describing common cybersecurity methodologies:

 - Security information management (SIM) is the process of collecting, monitoring and analyzing security-related data from automatically generated computer logs.